-- (2) The lot owner at the time of protected tree removal has owned the lot continuously for a minimum of ninety (90) days prior to the removal of any protected tree(s). - (3) The existing structure on the lot remains occupied as a dwelling with a person or persons living in it for eighteen consecutive months from the date any protected tree(s) are removed. - (4) The lot remains owned by the same person for eighteen consecutive months from the date any protected tree(s) are removed.
+- (1) The lot is occupied and used primarily as a dwelling for up to four families at the time any protected tree(s are-removed. - (2) The lot owner at the time of protected tree removal has owned the lot continuously for a minimum of ninet (90) days prior to the removal of any protected tree(s). - (3) The existing structure on the lot remains occupied as a dwelling with a person or persons living in it for eighteen consecutive months from the date any protected tree(s) are removed.